cdl-geneseo/geneseo-dictionary/C/Crack-the-Spine.md

 # Crack the Spine

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Crack the Spine

 Created by  Unknown User (bli2), last modified by  Unknown User (kla8) on Nov 20, 2012

 Crack the Spine: Verb: Open a book for the first time. &quot;My final is tomorrow and I still haven't cracked the spine.&quot; 87% of people surveyed were familiar with this term.
 BIervese, 2008 Becoming obsolete- 12% of participants correctly identified this term.
 K. Andryshak, 2012